ebuenzli/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-Plot of the daily activity pattern:
+Calculation and plot of the daily activity pattern:

 ```r
 byint <- group_by(tdf, interval)